Prajay-Chaudhary/Prajay-Chaudhary/README.md

-👋 Hi, I’m @Prajay-Chaudhary, a passionate Full Stack Engineer with 3+ years of hands-on experience building scalable web and mobile applications.
+👋 Hi, I’m @Prajay-Chaudhary, a passionate Full-Stack Software Engineer / Développer with 3+ years of hands-on experience building scalable web and mobile applications.
 I hold a Master’s degree with a specialization in Full Stack Development from Sup de Vinci – École d’informatique, Paris.

 🚀 Actively seeking a full-time position (CDI), available immediately.